mariokerciku/wiki-daprworkshop/Lab-9---Deploying-to-Azure-Kubernetes-Service.md

 In this lab you will deploy the GloboTicket application to a Kubernetes cluster running in the cloud.
 The lab assumes you have an Azure subscription and are able to use Azure Kubernetes Service (AKS).
 You can get a free trial Azure account at https://azure.microsoft.com/en-us/free/.

-## Preparations in Azure
+# Preparations in Azure
 You will be using PowerShell to run most of the CLI commands for Azure.
 Make sure you have installed the Azure CLI by running the `az` command from a terminal window.
 If you are using GitHub Codespaces this should already be installed.
 If you are doing this lab on your own machine, it might not be installed.
 If so, follow the instructions at https://docs.microsoft.com/en-us/cli/azure/install-azure-cli to install the right Azure CLI for your setup.

+## Creating Azure resources
 The Azure resources will be created inside a single resource group.
 Ideally, you will split the resources over multiple resource groups.
 In this lab there is a single group to contain all resources, which will make cleaning resources easier.

 Set two variables for the name of the resource group and its location.
+You can choose an Azure region that is most convenient for you.

 ```cmd
 $RESOURCEGROUP = "DaprWorkshop"